opc-cpvp/sondage-survey-external/README.md

 6) Log JS exceptions using a web api. console.write
 7) (PA) There is a bug with the logic of the checkboxes with html and the textarea to show in the next page after.
 Something to do with isAnyFirstFourSelected && isAnyLastFiveSelected
-8) (PA) Fix this logic in the json -> Phone number should be required only for the complainant if no representative and only the representative if there's a representative
-9) PDF:
+8) PDF:
 	- Some text was screwed up by using french apostrophe.
 Using single quote fixes it.
 Maybe saving in utf-8

-10) Add "maxLength": value to all the property that have a maximum in the json
+9) Add "maxLength": value to all the property that have a maximum in the json
 11) Get rid of the 'survey' global variable.
 That causes an issues with lint
 		-	There is a problem with the navigation
 		-	There is a problem with the checkboxes with html (Fixed)